Data Sources Types

 Dropbox Remote Desktop Manager uses the Dropbox API to retrieve the XML file from the configured repository.

-For more information, please consult our Dropbox topic.
+For more information, please consult Dropbox.

 Pros: